wilsaj/metalsmith-each/Readme.md

 # metalsmith-each

-A [Metalsmith](https://github.com/segmentio/metalsmith) plugin that allows you apply a function to each file or filename.
+A [Metalsmith](https://github.com/segmentio/metalsmith) plugin for easily applying a function to each file or filename.

 ## Installation